By Mary Alice Murphy

 By Lynn Janes

-The Cobre Consolidated School Board held a regular meeting in the Cobre High School library on April 8, 2024.
-Board members in attendance included Gabriella Begay, Gilbert Guadiana, David Terrazas, Angelina Hardin, and Emmarie Heredia.
-Acting superintendent Michael Koury also attended.
+The Cobre Consolidated School Board held a regular meeting on November 18, 2024, at Central Elementary School in Santa Clara.
+Board members in attendance included Gabriella Begay, Gilbert Guadiana, David Terrazas (online), Angelina Hardin, and Emmarie Heredia.
+Superintendent Michael Koury also attended.

 WARNING: All articles and photos with a byline or photo credit are copyrighted to the author or photographer.
 You may not use any information found within the articles without asking permission AND giving attribution to the source.
 Photos can be requested and may incur a nominal fee for use personally or commercially.